Set up your content creation process

 By creating a solid process for your team, each team member will understand the goal you're working towards, what tasks they need to complete, and know about other team members they depend on.

-Now that you have your content model all set up, it's time for some planning.
+When you have your content model, roles, and workflow all set up, it's time for some planning.
 An editorial calendar is perfect for keeping your content creation on track.
 It's a good way to schedule content and define the cadence in which you will publish your content.

-Now that you've prepared your project by preparing the content types, creating a workflow, and identifying the roles, it's time for some writing.
-But first, it's important to let content creators know what's needed of them from the very beginning.
+Now, preparations are over and it's time for some writing!
+First, let content creators know what's needed of them from the very beginning.

 Save time by creating content briefs